A sequential linear complementarity problem method for generalized Nash equilibrium problems: Introduction

-Overall, the main contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose an SLCP method for GNEPs and establish its global convergence as well as local superlinear convergence under suitable conditions.
-The global convergence result is obtained by a structured designed merit function.
-When the GNEP reduces to a standard NLP problem, the conditions guaranteeing global convergence are essentially consistent with those of the classical SQP method with exact Lagrangian Hessians \cite{han1977globally}. \item We derive sufficient conditions for local superlinear convergence and provide a detailed analysis showing that, for GNEPs, semistability and hemistability are not equivalent at local Nash equilibria.
-In the special case where the GNEP reduces to an NLP problem, the resulting local convergence conditions coincide with those of classical SQP methods \cite{bonnans1994local}. \item For the AGNEPs arising in the SLCP framework, we perform a thorough solvability analysis and identify conditions under which these subproblems are guaranteed to admit generalized Nash equilibria. \item Preliminary numerical experiments comparing the proposed SLCP method with the ALM \cite{kanzow2016augmented} and Newton-type methods \cite{dreves2011solution} are presented.
-The results demonstrate the promising performance of the proposed method in accuracy and computational efficiency. \end{enumerate}
+Against this background, we propose a sequential linear complementarity problem (SLCP) method for solving GNEPs and develop a thorough convergence analysis for it.
+We linearize the smooth part of the Karush--Kuhn--Tucker (KKT) system at each iteration and thereby obtain a linear complementarity problem.
+To assess the search directions generated by these LCPs, we introduce a novel merit function analogous to the $\ell_1$ penalty function in sequential quadratic programming (SQP) methods.
+Based on this merit function, we employ an inexact line search procedure to ensure global convergence.
+From a methodological perspective, the proposed framework can be viewed as a multi-player analogue of SQP methods.
+More specifically, our contributions are as follows: \begin{enumerate} \item \textbf{An SLCP method with global convergence.} We introduce a novel merit function tailored to the structure of GNEPs.
+Under conditions closely analogous to those of the classical SQP method with exact Lagrangian Hessians \cite{han1977globally} for nonlinear programming (NLP), we establish global convergence of the SLCP method. \item \textbf{Local quadratic convergence.} We derive sufficient conditions for the local quadratic convergence of the method.
+Our analysis reveals that semistability and hemistability are not equivalent at local Nash equilibria of GNEPs.
+We also derive an error bound under semistability. \item \textbf{Solvability of the subproblems.} For the subproblems arising in the SLCP method, we provide a thorough solvability analysis, identifying conditions under which the subproblems are guaranteed to admit solutions. \item \textbf{Numerical validation.} Preliminary numerical experiments comparing the proposed SLCP method with the ALM \cite{kanzow2016augmented} and Newton-type methods \cite{dreves2011solution} are presented.
+The results demonstrate the promising performance of the SLCP method in both accuracy and computational efficiency. \end{enumerate}